 The timing of this project was selected to study tweets to women politicians in the run-up and during the 2019 General Elections of India.

 The Troll Patrol India project is helping to identify the volume and type of abusive and problematic tweets directed at these women politicians.
 It is part of a larger research project where the data collected are being analysed to shed light on how these tweets may deter women from freely posting their views on Twitter and how they instil fear in women contesting elections.

 In 2018, Amnesty has led extensive research into online abuse against women politicians and journalists from the UK and USA.
 Troll Patrol was a joint effort by human rights researchers, technical experts and thousands of online volunteers to build the world’s largest crowd-sourced dataset of online abuse against women.

 The findings revealed for the first time the sheer scale and nature of online abuse faced by women.
 We found that 7.1% of tweets sent to the women in the study were problematic or abusive.
 This amounts to 1.1 million problematic or abusive mentions of 778 women across the year, or one every 30 seconds on average.
 Women of colour, (black, Asian, Latinx and mixed-race women) were 34% more likely to be mentioned in abusive or problematic tweets than white women.
 Black women were disproportionately targeted, being 84% more likely than white women to be mentioned in abusive or problematic tweets.

-Troll Patrol India is an Amnesty Decoders project.
-Amnesty Decoders is a global network of digital volunteers for human rights research.
+Amnesty Decoders: Troll Patrol India is a joint initiative by Amnesty International and Amnesty India.
+Troll Patrol India was the seventh project for the Amnesty Decoders - a global network of digital volunteers for human rights research.
 Already there are more than 50,000 volunteers from more than 150 countries.